uu-cubitt/events/README.md

 ## About

 This library contains the events raised by the command handler after editing the Cubitt Graph through commands.
-The commands provide all basic graph operations, such as addition and removal of nodes, edges, models and connectors.
+Events exist for all basic graph operations, such as addition and removal of nodes, edges, models and connectors.
-For more information about the commands, please take a look [here](https://uu-cubitt.github.io/commands/).
-For more information about the command handler, please take a look [here](https://uu-cubitt.github.io/command-handler/).
 For more information about the CQRS implementation of the Cubitt framework, please take a look [here](https://uu-cubitt.github.io/).

 ## Installation